-Review Articles (Section : Priv.
-Doz.
-Dr. Holger Hänßle): The Journal aims to publish high-quality review articles about any relevant topic of high interest to a broad dermatological readership.
+The Journal aims to publish high-quality review articles about any relevant topic of high interest to a broad dermatological readership.
 Review articles may be solicited by the Editor or may be submitted unsolicited by authors for publication.
 All review articles will be subject to peer review.
 Review articles must include an unstructured abstract (maximum 200 words), and should not exceed 3000 words of body text and 50 references.
 Use of illustrations and figures is encouraged.
-In addition, please, provide a portrait photo of the first and/or the corresponding author.

-Mini-review Articles (Section Editor: Prof. Dr. J. Utikal): The Journal aims to publish concise, high-quality mini-review articles about recent advances in clinical or laboratory research.
+The Journal aims to publish concise, high-quality mini-review articles about recent advances in clinical or laboratory research.
 Mini-review articles may be solicited by the Editor or may be submitted by authors for publication subject to peer review.
 Mini-review articles must include an unstructured abstract (maximum 200 words), and should not exceed 1500 words of body text, 25 references, and 3 figures/tables.
-In addition, please, provide a portrait photo of the first and/or the corresponding author.

 JDDG especially encourages submissions in the fields of Cutaneous Biology and Experimental Dermatology, as well as of Health Services Research / Evidence-based Dermatology, and Dermatopathology.

-All submissions - except Guidelines and articles for the Forum section - should be made online at the JDDG ScholarOne Manuscript site (formerly known as Manuscript Central).
+All submissions - except Guidelines and articles for the Forum section - should be made online at the JDDG ScholarOne Manuscript submission site.
 New users should first create an account.
 Once a user is logged onto the site, submissions should be made via the Author Center.

 Please include a cover letter declaring that the paper has not been published previously or submitted for publication elsewhere and will not be submitted for publication elsewhere before a decision is reached concerning publication in the JDDG.
 Please state in the cover letter for which category the manuscript is intended.